Bonnie Cassidy, MPA, RHIA, FAHIMA, FHIMSS

 Sitting in for Kim Charland to co-host next Tuesday’s broadcast will be Bonnie Cassidy, vice president of consulting for MedAssets+Precyse.
 Bonnie is the 2016 past chair of the board of directors for The Commission on Accreditation for Health Informatics and Information Management (CAHIIM) and is past president of AHIMA, having served as the 2011 chairman of the board of directors; a Fellow of AHIMA; and an AHIMA Academy ICD-10-CM/PCS Certificate Holder & ICD-10 Ambassador.
 Ms. Cassidy is a Fellow of HIMSS and an advanced member of HFMA.

-All this and more will be coming your way during the next edition of Talk Ten Tuesdays, Tuesday, Feb.
-9 at 10 a.m.
+All this and more will be coming your way on Talk Ten Tuesdays, Tuesday, May 10, at 10 a.m.
 ET.

 Talk Ten Tuesdays.
 More than just talk.™

 Please use the following form to register for this broadcast.
 If you have any trouble accessing the broadcast, please call our Customer Care line at 800-252-1578 ext.
 2 or at email@example.com